fairagro/sciwin_studio/README.md

 - [License](#license)

 ## About
 Computational workflows make complex, multi-step analyses reproducible, scalable, and shareable, but authoring and running them by hand is tedious and error-prone.
-SciWIn Studio wraps the [`sciwin`](https://github.com/fairagro/sciwin) crate in a [Dioxus](https://dioxuslabs.com/) desktop application, so that creating CWL `CommandLineTool`s and `Workflow`s, wiring them together, and executing them is possible without ever leaving a graphical interface.
+SciWIn Studio is a [Tauri](https://tauri.app/) desktop application, a Rust backend paired with a [SvelteKit](https://kit.svelte.dev/)/Svelte 5 frontend, that wraps the [`sciwin`](https://github.com/fairagro/sciwin) crate, so that creating CWL `CommandLineTool`s and `Workflow`s, wiring them together, and executing them is possible without ever leaving a graphical interface.

 Every SciWIn Studio project is a `sciwin`/`s4n` project on disk (a `workflow.toml` plus a git repository), so projects created or edited in the GUI stay fully compatible with the `s4n` CLI and vice versa.

 ## Features
-- **Visual workflow design** — arrange CWL tools on a canvas and connect their inputs and outputs with drag-and-drop
+- **Visual workflow design** — arrange CWL tools on a canvas and connect their inputs and outputs with drag-and-drop, powered by [`@xyflow/svelte`](https://svelteflow.dev/)
 - **Tool authoring** — generate new CWL `CommandLineTool`s from a command, container image, and arguments through a guided form
-- **Built-in code editor** — inspect and edit the underlying CWL YAML with a [Monaco](https://microsoft.github.io/monaco-editor/)-powered editor
+- **Built-in code editor** — inspect and edit the underlying CWL YAML with a [Monaco](https://microsoft.github.io/monaco-editor/)-powered editor, with language features (diagnostics, completion) served by an in-process `cwl-lsp` server
 - **Git-backed projects** — every change is staged and committed automatically, so a project's history is always a working, versioned record
 - **Workflow execution** — run workflows locally or remotely against a [REANA](https://reanahub.io/) instance, with credentials stored in the OS keychain and live execution logs in an in-app terminal

 ## Installation
-Pre-built bundles for Windows and Linux are produced on every push to `main` and can be downloaded from the [Actions tab](https://github.com/fairagro/sciwin_studio/actions/workflows/bundle.yml) until tagged releases are published to the [Releases page](https://github.com/fairagro/sciwin_studio/releases).
+Tagged releases are built for Windows, macOS (Intel and Apple Silicon), and Linux and published as [GitHub Releases](https://github.com/fairagro/sciwin_studio/releases) by [`.github/workflows/release.yml`](.github/workflows/release.yml).

 ## Development
-SciWIn Studio is built with the [Dioxus](https://dioxuslabs.com/) framework.
-To run it in development mode you need the [Dioxus CLI](https://dioxuslabs.com/learn/0.7/getting_started/) (`dx`) and the native GTK/WebKit dependencies used by the desktop renderer.
+SciWIn Studio is built with [Tauri v2](https://tauri.app/).
+To run it in development mode you need [Node.js](https://nodejs.org/) 22+, a recent Rust toolchain, and the native GTK/WebKit dependencies used by Tauri's desktop renderer.

 On Debian/Ubuntu:
 ```bash